Contraception and cancer – what’s the risk?

 Unlike combined contraceptive methods, progestogen-only contraception contains no oestrogen – just progestogen.
 The mini pill is a form of progestogen-only contraception, and brands like Micronor, Noriday and Cerazette are popular in the UK.
 The implant and the injection and the hormonal coil (aka hormonal IUD or IUS) are also forms of progestogen-only contraception.

-However a study published in 2023 looked at nearly 30,000 patient records held by GPs in the UK, including almost 10,000 women under 50 years old who had breast cancer diagnosed between 1996 to 2017.¹ The study revealed that similarly to the combined pill, current or recent users of the progestogen only contraceptives were found to be at slightly increased risk of breast cancer.
+A study published in 2023 looked at nearly 30,000 patient records held by GPs in the UK, including almost 10,000 women under 50 years old who had breast cancer diagnosed between 1996 to 2017.¹ The study revealed that similarly to the combined pill, current or recent users of progestogen-only contraceptives were found to be at slightly increased risk of breast cancer.
 There was no significant difference between the types of progestogen-only methods and their effects on breast cancer.
-We discuss this new study more in our blog on progestogen-only contraception and breast cancer.
+We discuss this new study more in our article on progestogen-only contraception and breast cancer.

 Currently, unlike combined methods, progestogen-only methods are generally considered safe for people with a BRCA gene mutation to use.
 Someone with current breast cancer, and most people with a history of breast cancer, should not use any form of hormonal contraception.⁷